 Unsurprisingly for the top-ranked MBA program globally, post-graduation employment prospects are good.
 Compensation for the class of 2022 records a median base salary of $175,000 and sign-on and guaranteed bonuses of $30k.

-*This list comprises the top 10 MBA programs ranked by the FT that offer a JD MBA option ; **Cost figures for all the JD MBA programs are estimates of total cost using current quoted fees.
+*This list comprises the top 10 MBA programs ranked by the FT in 2025, that offer a JD MBA option ; **Cost figures for all the JD MBA programs are estimates of total cost using current quoted fees.
 Actual cost may differ ; *** GMAT scores refer to GMAT 10th Edition scores.
 Candidates submitting scores must now take GMAT 11th Edition (Focus) scores, which are listed in brackets.

 This article was originally published in May 2022 and updated most recently in February 2025.